-Susan L. Hayes, M.P.A., is senior researcher for The Commonwealth Fund's Tracking Health System Performance initiative.
-In this role she supports the Scorecard Project, actively participating in the selection/development, research, and analysis of national, state, local, and special-population-level health system performance measures, and coauthoring Scorecard reports and related publications.
+Susan L. Hayes, M.P.A., is the former senior researcher for The Commonwealth Fund's Tracking Health System Performance initiative.
+In this role she supported the Scorecard Project, actively participating in the selection/development, research, and analysis of national, state, local, and special-population-level health system performance measures, and coauthoring Scorecard reports and related publications.
 Previously, Ms. Hayes was research associate for Policy, Research, and Evaluation.
 In this role, she provided writing, editing, and research in support of analysis of Fund-sponsored surveys, policy analysis, and public presentations.

 Ms. Hayes joined the Fund after completing the Master of Public Administration program at NYU’s Wagner School of Public Service, where she specialized in health policy, with extensive coursework in economics and policy analysis, and she won the Martin Dworkis Memorial Award for academic achievement and public service.
 Ms. Hayes graduated from Dartmouth College with an A.B. in English in and began a distinguished career in journalism working as an editorial assistant at PC Magazine and a senior editor at National Geographic Kids and later at Woman’s Day magazine.
 Following that period, Ms. Hayes was a freelance health writer and a contributing editor to Parent & Child magazine and cowrote a book on raising bilingual children with a pediatrician at Tufts Medical Center.